Liam-Gardner/MarketBasket/README.md

 4. Converts to .csv
 5. Starts an instance of R Studio
 6. Runs code to extract association rules
-7. Returns these as a response in JSON format
+7. Returns the rules as a response in JSON format